 Why?
-We are trying to take macro range images of our models and make them look like natural images taken outdoors where everything is in the hyperlocal region.
+We are trying to take macro range images of our models and make them look like natural fmages taken outdoors where everything is in the hyperfocal region.
 I discussed this before here.

 The use of focus stacking software has changed how we achieve that objective.
 Instead of using one image where we hope everything is in focus due to a tiny aperture, we use multiple images where only a small sliver of the image is in focus.
 We then use image processing on a computer to create one sharp image from the set of in-focus slivers.